ibmresilient/resilient-community-apps/fn_service_now/README.md

 ########################
 def dict_to_json_str(d):
   """Function that converts a dictionary into a JSON string.
-     Supports types: basestring, bool and int.
+     Supports types: basestring, bool, int and nested dicts.
-     Supports nested directories.
+     Does not support lists.
-     If the value is None, it sets it to False"""
+     If the value is None, it sets it to False."""

-  json_str = '"{ {0} }"'
   json_entry = '"{0}":{1}'
   json_entry_str = '"{0}":"{1}"'
   entries = []

   for entry in d:
     key = entry
     value = d[entry]

     if value is None:
       value = False

+    if isinstance(value, list):
+      helper.fail('dict_to_json_str does not support Python Lists')

     if isinstance(value, basestring):
       value = value.replace(u'"', u'\\"')
       entries.append(json_entry_str.format(key, value))